Posts Tagged ‘Alternate History’

 “That’s correct sir.”
 Henry said.

-“Fred.” the man stuck his hand out.
+“Roger.” the man stuck his hand out.
 “Pleasure to meet you.”
-He shook hands with both of them.
+He then shook hands with both of them.
 Looking around at the near empty land, Henry could see a house off in the distance.
 “So, is this where you live?”

 “Down the road a bit.”
-Fred then pointed to the ground to explain, “This was Eddie Gein’s property.”
+Roger then pointed to the ground to explain, “This was Eddie Gein’s property.”

 Henry asked, “Who’s Eddie Gein?”